notion-enhancer/notion-enhancer.github.io/getting-started/installation.md

 Once you've installed the notion-enhancer, read the [Basic Usage](./basic-usage.md) page to get started with it.

-> Note: Though it is possible to have both vanilla Notion
+> Note: though it is possible to have both vanilla Notion
 > and enhanced Notion installed at once, running both at
 > once may cause problems and should never be done.